New Zealand International Convention Centre fire: Impact on Auckland

 The fire caused widespread disruption in Auckland for two days.
-Streets in the central business district were closed, and evacuations of nearby buildings continued into the morning of the 23rd, including the headquarters of TVNZ, the Auckland District Court, and other central buildings.
+Streets in the city centre were closed, and evacuations of nearby buildings continued into the morning of 23 October, including the headquarters of TVNZ, the Auckland District Court, and other central buildings.
 Residents were advised to avoid entering the central city due to smoke being fanned by winds.

 The Sky Tower was promptly closed following the fire.
 By the afternoon of 22 October, the full SkyCity complex had been shut down, including the casino, hotels, and carpark.
 Other hotels and organisations in hospitality reportedly offered to help SkyCity guests who were displaced by the closures.
 Among those displaced were the Great Britain Lions who were staying at the SkyCity Grand Hotel when it was evacuated.

 Health concerns

 Smoke-related

+Smoke from the fire seen from a nearby apartment building on 23 October.
+The TVNZ Television Centre is visible centre right.

 Concerns have been raised as to the toxicity of the black smoke.
 Residents living in nearby apartments claimed that their apartments smelled of "burning plastic" and induced nausea and other symptoms.
 A spokesperson for the Auckland District Health Board said there had been no smoke-related hospital admissions during the first night that the fire burned, however a public health alert was issued by the Auckland Regional Public Health Service advising residents to stay away from the smoke where possible.
 Those who were near the site began to wear face masks.
 By Thursday, officials advised nearby residents to keep windows closed and shut down external ventilators in their buildings if necessary.